LAST UPDATED: APRIL 2026

 Where we can get therapeutically curious:

-As you can see, none of the above suggestions are rocket science and they’re really only the tip of the iceberg when it comes to creative ideas about how to meet and make new friends.
+As you can see, none of the above suggestions are rocket science.
+And they’re really only the tip of the iceberg when it comes to creative ideas about how to meet and make new friends.

 So where we also want to be curious is if there’s something bigger showing up for you when you think about going off and pursuing some of these practical suggestions.
 If there is some kind of psychological resistance that shows up for you.